datryllic/alchemiscale-k8s/README.md

 1. Deploy namespace: `kubectl apply -f server/alchemiscale-namespace.yaml`.

 2. Set your desired secrets for the server components in [server/secrets.sh](server/secrets.sh).
+   Take note of the recommendations in the comments guiding you on the choices.
    Deploy: `bash server/secrets.sh`.

 3. Deploy configmap: `kubectl apply -f server/alchemiscale-configmap.yaml`.